GetDKAN/dkan/docs/source/user-guide/guide_data_dictionaries.rst

 title
 ^^^^^
 This is usually the column header from the data file, but if the data file uses abbreviated column headings, this is where you can supply a more human readable and clear display title.
-This value will also be used for column headings when users export a filtered subset of results as a csv file.
+Depending on your :ref:`configuration<_guide_data_dictionary_config>`, this value may also be used for column headings when users export a filtered subset of results as a csv file.

 type
 ^^^^